pactumjs/pactumjs.github.io/component-testing.md

         callCount: 0
       }
     })
-    .post('/api/orders')
+    .get('/api/orders/123-invalid')
     .expectStatus(400);
 });
 ```

 ## Multiple Interactions

-In real-life scenarios, a single service might be dependent upon *n* number of services.
+In real-life scenarios, a single service might be dependent upon *"n"* number of services.
 You can use `useInteraction` method multiple times to add multiple interactions.

 * All the interactions are auto removed.
 * Test will fail, if any one of the interaction is not exercised.